rust-lang/rustc-dev-guide/src/query.md

 Although this vision is not fully realized, large sections of the compiler (for example, generating [MIR](./mir/)) currently work exactly like this.

+[^incr-comp-detail]: The ["Incremental Compilation in Detail](queries/incremental-compilation-in-detail.md) chapter gives a more in-depth description of what queries are and how they work.
+If you intend to write a query of your own, this is a good read.

 ### Invoking queries